Skip to Content

 If you’re still exploring your options, it’s important to know there are many different types of properties you can purchase using a VA loan.
 In addition to single-family homes, some popular options include:

 Just remember that no matter what type of home you're planning to purchase, the VA requires you to use it as your primary residence.
-There are also specific minimum property requirements that the property must be met.
+There are also specific Minimum Property Requirements that the property must meet.

 Explore Your Options